 Tarpon, the silver king, is a bucket-list species, and one of only a handful of inshore game fish that prompts anglers from all around the globe to travel hundreds, or even thousands of miles, in hopes of testing their angling skills against such a formidable quarry.
-Here’s a list of a dozen premier tarpon fishing destination to do just that.
+Regardless of whether you’re fishing inshore in the shallows or in slightly deeper water, the fun and excitement that surrounds tarpon fishing is a guarantee.
+Here’s a list of a dozen premier tarpon fishing locations to keep in mind when planning your next trip.

 Miami’s Biscayne Bay, the southern half to be exact, is where hordes of tarpon begin their annual trek across South Florida‘s oceanside flats every spring.
 As in the Keys, shallow-water anglers in Miami stake out at strategic points or pole along sand bars and outer flats edges to present baits, lures or flies at fish traveling by from April through early July.
 Meanwhile, resident tarpon are available in some channels, around creek and river mouths along the mainland, deep residential canals, and bridges over the ICW.
 Government Cut (aka Miami Harbor Entrance), the deep inlet where large ships come in and out, boasts a terrific winter and early spring live-bait fishery.